Royals vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Royals Betting Records & Stats

-- The Royals have been victorious in 17, or 27.9%, of the 61 contests they have been chosen as underdogs in this season.
+- The Royals have been chosen as underdogs in 62 games this year and have walked away with the win 18 times (29%) in those games.

-- Kansas City has not entered a game this season with longer moneyline odds than +300.
+- Kansas City has entered five games this season as the underdog by +220 or more and is 2-3 in those contests.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!